gentoomen/4chantoolbox/README.md

 The structure of this repo should stay like this:

 - a directory with the name of a programming language (e.g. `python/`, `ruby/`, ...)
-  - a bunch of scripts (see next paragraph)
+  - a bunch of scripts (see next section)
-  - a custom `LICENCE` file (optional - we're using GPLv3 by default on all projects (read the `NOTE` inside `LICENCE`))
+  - a custom `LICENCE` file (optional - we're using GPLv3 by default on all projects (read the NOTE inside `LICENCE`))
 - and `README.md` and `LICENCE`

 The language-folders should contain the approved scripts, which are (at the moment):

 - the Dupechecker - which checks for duplicate files in a folder by calculating MD5 hashes and stuff and,
 - the Scraper - which downloads images from any 4chan thread

 Those scripts should work pretty much the same way in every language - the main idea